Powered by SchoolDash

 Mortimer Hill, Tring HP23 5JD

-Particular strengths include Environment, Attainment, Progress and Destinations.
-Relative weaknesses include Finances, Admissions and Representation.
+Particular strengths include Environment, Attainment, Finances and Progress.
+Relative weaknesses include Admissions, Attendance and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.